jcobo88/packet-tracer-networking-lab/README.md

 VLAN 99
 ```

-STP selected one of SWITCH03's trunk interfaces as the forwarding root port and placed the redundant interface into an alternate blocking state.
+On SWITCH03, STP selected one trunk as the forwarding root port and placed the redundant interface into the alternate blocking role.

 ```text
 Fa0/23 -> Root FWD